-Our stance is: design should be learnt skills-first.
-As you get better at applying your skills, and reflect on your experience, you will naturally develop a better understanding of the process as well.
+Our stance is: design should be learned skills-first.
+As you get better at applying your skills and reflect on your experience, you will naturally develop a better understanding of the process as well.
 Think design-doing instead of design-thinking.

 Please register on Eventbrite.